 Sabbath school and church

 - Dress is the same as above with the following differences.
-The following guidelines must be followed:

 - Shoes must be of dress variety.
 No tennis or athletic shoes.